Headquarters of the United Nations: Construction

 Per an agreement with the city, the buildings met some but not all local fire safety and building codes.
 In April 1948, US President Harry S. Truman requested that Congress approve an interest-free loan of $65 million in order to fund construction.
-The US Congress authorized the loan on August 6, 1948, on the condition that the UN repay the loan in twelve monthly installments between July 1951 and July 1952.
+The US Congress authorized the loan on August 6, 1948, on the condition that the UN repay the loan in twelve monthly instalments between July 1951 and July 1952.
 Of the $65 million, $25 million was to be made available immediately from the Reconstruction Finance Corporation.
-However, the full loan was initially withheld due to a case regarding UN employee Valentin A. Gubitchev and KGB spy Judith Coplon, who had been charged with espionage and were set to go on trial in March 1949.
+However, the full loan was initially withheld due to a case regarding UN employee Valentin Gubitchev and KGB spy Judith Coplon, who had been charged with espionage and were set to go on trial in March 1949.
 The House was loath to distribute the full $65 million because the government was concerned that the UN's proposed headquarters would grant diplomatic immunity to the two individuals.
 The UN used the Reconstruction Finance Corp.'s $25 million as a stopgap measure.
 The resulting case circumscribed the immunity of UN employees.
 To save money, the UN considered retaining an existing building on the Manhattan site, which had been slated for demolition once the headquarters was completed.
 Until 1950, the UN refused to accept private donations for the headquarters' construction, citing a policy that prohibited them from accepting donations.

 The groundbreaking ceremony for the initial buildings occurred on September 14, 1948.
 A bucket of earth was removed to mark the start of construction for the basement of the 39-story Secretariat Building.
 In October, Harrison requested that its 58 members and the 48 US states participate in designing the interiors of the building's conference rooms.
 It was believed that if enough countries designed their own rooms, the UN would be able to reduce its own expenditures.
 The headquarters were originally supposed to be completed in 1951, with the first occupants moving into the Secretariat Building in 1950.
 However, in November, New York City's construction coordinator Robert Moses reported that construction was two months behind schedule.
 By that time, 60% of the headquarters' site had been excavated.
 The same month, the United Nations General Assembly unanimously voted to formally thank the national, state, and city governments for their role in building the headquarters.
 A joint venture of the George A. Fuller Company, Turner Construction, the Walsh Construction Company, and the Slattery Contracting Company was selected in December 1948 to construct the Secretariat Building, as well as the foundations for the remaining buildings.